Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool verifies memory accuracy, resets confidence decay, and increments helpful count.
-It also mentions unhelpful marking and alias management, distinguishing it from other memory tools like store, recall, or forget.
-However, it does not explicitly differentiate from similar verification-focused siblings, leaving some ambiguity.
+The description clearly states it verifies memory accuracy, resets confidence decay, increments helpful count, and supports unhelpful marking and alias management.
+It differentiates from sibling tools like agentbay_memory_recall (retrieval) or agentbay_memory_store (creation).
+However, it could more explicitly contrast with similar tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.